Kz-Himel/study-nook/README.md

 ---

-## 🏆 Challenge Requirements Fulfilled

-✔ JWT authentication with HTTP-only cookies
-✔ Role-based access control (owner-only edit/delete)
-✔ Advanced booking conflict system
-✔ Search & filter system
-✔ Secure CRUD operations
-✔ Fully responsive UI
-✔ Dynamic dashboard system
-✔ Toast-based notifications (no alerts)
-✔ Custom 404 page
-✔ Protected routes persist after reload

----

 ## 👨‍💻 Developer Info

-**Name:** Your Name
+**Name:** Khayruzzaman Himel
-**Role:** Full Stack Developer
+**Role:** MERN Stack Developer
 **Stack:** MERN + Next.js

 ---

 ## 📌 Notes

-This project is built for **CAT_12 Assignment** with full-stack functionality, secure authentication, and production-level UI/UX design.
+This project is built for **Practice, Logic Building and Creativity** with full-stack functionality, secure authentication, and production-level UI/UX design.

 All requirements from the assignment brief have been implemented including:
 - Booking system logic